 Image Credit: blogspot

 Twigs and twine are used widely in most DIY pea trellis ideas.
 The reason being the affordability factor.
-You can gather varying kinds of branches, twigs and sticks for making a trellis for your garden without spending anything.
+You can gather varying kinds of branches, twigs, and sticks for making a trellis for your garden without spending anything.
 Also, these lend a more natural look to your garden.
-The above trellises look very simple, and can be made by amateur gardeners as well.
-On a garden bed, stick two wooden twigs on either side, and then attach twine in the shape of an A on either sides of the base.
+The above trellises look very simple and can be made by amateur gardeners as well.
+On a garden bed, stick two wooden twigs on either side and then attach twine in the shape of an A on either side of the base.
 Keep doing it till you get the whole, structure formed.
 The pea vines will tangle their tendrils around the twine and grow on these.

 Image Credit: nastrojowyogrod